SingularityF/EnchanceIt/README.md

 * Very responsive.
 Kubernetes automatically launch new containers so that one user will not steal resources from another user.

 ## Challenges
-* Up until this moment, no cloud computing service offers containerized serverless solutions with the support of GPU or TPU.
+* Up until this moment (Aug 2020), no cloud computing service offers containerized serverless solutions with the support of GPU or TPU.
 And there is a very low limit set on how much CPU resource can be consumed by each container.
 Therefore, you can expect processing to be fairly slow for very large images.

 ## Prerequisites
 * A Google Cloud Platform account